Azure/terraform-azurerm-avm-ptn-alz/README.md

 ### <a name="input_parent_resource_id"></a> [parent\_resource\_id](#input\_parent\_resource\_id)

-Description: The resource id of the parent management group.
+Description: The resource name of the parent management group.
 Use the tenant id to create a child of the tenant root group.
 The `azurerm_client_config`/`azapi_client_config` data sources are able to retrieve the tenant id.
+Do not include the `/providers/Microsoft.Management/managementGroups/` prefix.

 Type: `string`